-Substance abuse treatment is offered in a wide variety of distinct treatment settings with a variety of different treatment methods.
-For example, some substance abuse treatment can be carried out on an outpatient basis, where the person will typically attend treatment during the day but is allowed to return home daily.
-Other substance abuse treatment requires the individual to reside in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more serious cases of addiction.
-Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on unique circumstances which can be different for each person.
-Most substance abuse treatment will focus on getting the person physically rehabilitated, and then concentrate on underlying psychological and emotional issues which will help them avoid relapse in the future.
+Substance abuse treatment is offered in a wide range of different treatment settings with a variety of different treatment approaches.
+For example, some substance abuse treatment can be performed on an outpatient basis, where the individual will typically participate in treatment during the day but is allowed to return home daily.
+Other substance abuse treatment requires the individual to stay in a hospital or residential facility during the entire course of treatment, which is particularly helpful in resolving more severe cases of addiction.
+Inpatient and residential substance abuse treatment can be done on a short term or long term basis, depending on different circumstances which can be different for each person.
+Most substance abuse treatment will focus on getting the person physically rehabilitated, and then focus on underlying psychological and emotional issues which will help them avoid relapse in the future.

-Drug rehabilitation programs which are provided on an outpatient basis are readily available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient treatment facility.
-An outpatient drug rehab program delivers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol treatment program where the individual is required to remain at the rehab facility until the treatment process has been fully completed.
-Outpatient drug rehabilitation is also available for individuals who have completed residential or inpatient treatment but also need a comprehensive aftercare and relapse prevention program which will offer additional support and therapy to help them remain clean and sober.
+Drug or alcohol treatment programs which are provided on an outpatient basis are available to addicted individuals who have circumstances which prevent them from being able to participate in an inpatient rehab program.
+An outpatient drug rehab program offers many of the same services as an inpatient program, but allows for flexibility as opposed to an inpatient drug or alcohol rehab facility where the person is expected to remain at the rehab center until treatment has been fully completed.
+Outpatient drug rehabilitation is also available for individuals who have already gone through residential or inpatient treatment but require a thorough aftercare program which will provide additional support and treatment to help them avoid relapse.

-Whether it is apparent or not, seniors and older adults comprise a significant percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
-As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehabilitation programs which are prepared to treat seniors and older adults who are in need of rehabilitation for addiction issues.
+Whether it is apparent or not, seniors and older adults comprise a considerable percentage of individuals in the United States who struggle with drug and/or alcohol abuse and addiction.
+As the baby boomer generation ages, this will become an even bigger problem with an even bigger need for drug and alcohol rehab centers which are prepared to treat seniors and older adults who are in need of treatment for addiction problems.
 Seniors and older adults are faced with many physical challenges as a result of their age, which can affect treatment outcome if not addressed concurrently.
-It is beneficial for seniors and older adults to locate treatment before any long term consequences arise.
+It is beneficial for seniors and older adults to locate rehabilitation before any long term consequences occur.

-Rehabilitation from drug addiction is a process that can be difficult and in manyways intimidating.
-This is why some women seeking help with addiction feel more comfortable in rehab centers created specifically for women.
-Women who are addicted to drugs or alcohol typicallyhave personal issues that are much different than their male counter parts.
-In a drug treatment center where all the clients are women, the recovering addict will feel more at ease and will be able to work through her personal issues that led to her drug abuse and addiction problems.
-Statistics show that up to seventy percent of women with addiction problems report having some type of sexual or physical abuse in their past.
-These sensitive issues are easier to work through in the company of other women without fear of judgment or ridicule.
+Recovery from drug or alcohol addiction is a process that can be difficult and in manyways intimidating.
+This is why some women seeking recovery feel more comfortable in rehab centers created specifically for women.
+Women who are addicted to drugs or alcohol typicallyhave personal issues that are very different than their male counter parts.
+In a drug rehab center where all the clients are women, the recovering addict will feel more relaxed and will be able to work through her personal conflicts that led to her drug abuse and addiction problems.
+Statistics show that up to seventy percent of drug abusing women report having some type of sexual or physical abuse in their past.
+These delicate issues are easier to work through in the company of other women without fear of judgment or ridicule.

-Criminal justice clients frequently need drug rehabilitation due to problems with drug and alcohol abuse.
-Due to the nature of the criminal justice system, there are specific steps and guidelines that must be adhered to in order to be accepted into a criminal justice drug or alcohol rehab center or recovery program.
+Criminal justice clients often need substance abuse treatment because of their problems with drug and alcohol abuse.
+Due to the nature of the criminal justice system, there are specific steps and guidelines that must be performed in order to be accepted into a criminal justice drug or alcohol rehab program or recovery program.
 The initial step is to establish the criminal justice clients eligibility.
-This step is accomplished by a panel of officials who determine how much and what type of drug or alcohol is necessary.
-Often, the criminal justice clients obtain their drug treatment while they are incarcerated.
-For the best possible results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.
+This step is completed by a panel of officials who determine how much and what type of drug is necessary.
+Sometimes, the criminal justice clients obtain their substance abuse treatment while they are incarcerated.
+For optimum results, they are encouraged, if not strictly directed, to continue their recovery once they leave jail and enroll in sober living or a long-term residential transitional living program.

-There are more and more Spanish speaking clients walking into drug and alcohol treatment centers every day needing help.
-Because Spanish is such a common language in this country, many substance abuse rehabilitation facilities are prepared to deliver treatment services to Spanish speaking clients.
-Additionally, many counselors and therapists make it a point to learn the language so as to be able to provide the support and care needed for Spanish speaking individuals.
+There are more and more Spanish speaking clients walking into drug and alcohol treatment programs every day needing help.
+Because Spanish is such a widespread language in this country, many substance abuse rehab programs are capable of providing services to Spanish speaking clients.
+Additionally, many treatment professionals make it a point to learn the language so as to be able to provide the treatment and care needed for Spanish speaking clients.

-Self payment drug rehab facilities are an excellent alternative to other types of rehabilitation programs i.e. private medical insurance and state funded programs.
-People who are able to attend self payment programs pay for their entire rehabilitation process out of pocket.
+Self payment drug treatment centers are a great alternative to other types of rehabilitation programs i.e. private medical insurance and state funded facilities.
+People who are capable of attending self payment programs pay for their entire treatment process out of pocket.
 Keep in mind though, this does not mean that they will not have access to financial assistance if needed.
-It just means that self payment is their primary method of covering the cost of their substance abuse rehabilitation program.
-In order to learn more about self payment at a specific program, make contact with a drug or alcohol rehabilitation center and ask about their payment options.
-It is beneficial to contact a number of programs so that you have an understanding of your choices regarding rehab options and payment methods.
+It just means that self payment is their primary method of covering the cost of their drug or alcohol rehabilitation program.
+In order to learn more about self payment at a specific program, make contact with a drug treatment facility and inquire as to their payment options.
+It is a good idea to contact several programs so that you have a comparison of your choices with regards to rehab options and payment methods.

-Medicaid is a type of health insurance which is offered to people in certain low-income tax brackets.
-Eligibility for Medicaid is dependent on income and other circumstances including whether or not the person has dependents and if they receive any other assistance.
-Medicaid may possibly even cover the costs associated with drug rehab, and there are many drug rehabilitation centers throughout the country which are covered through Medicaid.
-Most drug and alcohol rehabilitation programs which are covered through Medicaid may only deliver a limited treatment curriculum and may only provide such treatment on a short term basis, usually 30 days or less.
-Individuals who have Medicaid should explore which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of a Medicaid rehab program.
+Medicaid is a type of health insurance which is made available to individuals in certain low-income tax brackets.
+Eligibility for Medicaid is dependent on income and other circumstances such as whether or not the individual has dependents and if they receive any other assistance.
+Medicaid may possibly even cover the costs associated with drug rehabilitation, and there are a lot of drug rehabilitation centers throughout the country which are covered through Medicaid.
+Most drug and alcohol treatment programs which are covered through Medicaid may only provide a limited treatment curriculum and may only supply such treatment on a short term basis, typically 30 days or less.
+Individuals who have Medicaid should look for which programs cover the greatest amount of treatment for the most amount of time to acquire the full benefits of a Medicaid rehab program.

-Paying for drug rehab can be a challenge, as all resources have been exhausted because of their drug habit.
-Many drug rehab programs understand this reality which is why many drug and alcohol treatment facilities around the country provide payment arrangements known as a sliding scale fee.
-There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol rehab programs would prefer to find a way to make it work financially so that those that need addiction help can receive the help they need.
+Paying for drug or alcohol treatment can be a challenge, as all resources have been exhausted due to the persons drug habit.
+Many drug rehab programs fully grasp this fact which is why many drug and alcohol rehabilitation programs around the country provide payment options known as a sliding scale fee.
+There are several variables put into the equation of determining what the fee will be from person to person, and these factors are based on individual circumstances such as income, cash on hand, living circumstances, the size of one's family etc. Sliding scale fees have been in use for some time as most drug and alcohol treatment facilities would rather find a way to make it work financially so that those suffering with addiction can acquire the help they need.